LaverdeS/Multivariate-Time-Series-Classification/README.md

 - [Keeping an Eye on Tinder: ](https://github.com/LaverdeS/Multivariate-Time-Series-Classification/tree/main/use-cases/keeping-an-eye-on-tinder) Towards Automated Detection of Partner Selection via Pupillary Data from Eye-tracker and Smartphone Cameras
 - [Eye-D:](https://github.com/LaverdeS/Multivariate-Time-Series-Classification/tree/main/use-cases/eye-d) Identifying Users by their Gaze and Pupil Diameter Data while Drawing Patterns

+## 📝 License

+The [GNU General Public License](https://github.com/LaverdeS/Multivariate-Time-Series-Classification/blob/main/LICENSE): Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+Note that free here refers to freedom but not free of price.
+Doing this repository took several hours.
+This time and effort is with the spirit of providing the research community with beneficial tools for their eye-tracking projects.
+Everyone is welcome to contribute.
+If you find this repository useful and want to suppot the author, you can [Buy Me a Coffe!](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)

 <!--
 ## :books: Learn more